beet-software/dorm/docs/docs/apply/use-mongo.md

 The engine translates framework filters into driver selectors; authorization remains at the application and MongoDB boundaries.

+## Understand the transaction boundary

+MongoDB itself supports transactions across documents and collections, but the current dORM engine receives an application-owned `Db` and uses its collection operations directly.
+It does not receive or create a transaction session, so `TransactionalDorm` is not available for this engine.

+The current limitation is at the engine and driver integration boundary.
+A MongoDB server transaction is not automatically applied to the existing repository operations.

 ## Observe performance characteristics

 Direct MongoDB operations map to collection reads, replacements, and deletes.